gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/effective-cli.md

 - [Alacritty](https://alacritty.org/) (minimal, blazing fast, written in Rust)
 - [iTerm2](https://iterm2.com/) (MacOS)

-The standard MacOS terminal app does not offer TrueColor support and is not suitable.

 For a modern look-and-feel, I suggest [Nerd Fonts](https://www.nerdfonts.com/).
 It comes with icons for Kubernetes, Python, Java, Golang, Rust which pretty up the CLI.
-Install Nerd Fonts in Ubuntu with:
+Install Nerd Fonts in Ubuntu and enable them in our terminal app:

 ```bash
 # download a specific font (or choose your favorite font)